 The decommissioning of a power project could include either the partial or complete removal of the dam.
 Through the relicensing process, project decommissioning has not been presented as an issue by an entity involved and is not considered a reasonable alternative.
 The Stevens Creek Project as operated for electricity generation and re-regulation, is an important and reliable source of clean, renewable energy, and provides a service to downstream resources on the Savannah River.
-Were it to be decommissioned, a source of replacement power and re-regulation functions would need to be identified.
-Additionally, the Stevens Creek Project provides many recreational opportunities and socioeconomic benefits to the surrounding region.
-Consequently, project decommissioning is not an alternative that is evaluated in this report.
+Were it to be decommissioned, a source of replacement power would need to be identified.
+Additionally, the re-regulation of upstream releases from Thurmond Dam, and associated continuous flow benefits afforded to downstream aquatic, recreational, and water supply resources, would not occur if the Stevens Creek Project were to be decommissioned.
+The Stevens Creek Project also provides many recreational opportunities and socioeconomic benefits to the surrounding region.
+Consequently, decommissioning of the Stevens Creek Project is not an alternative that is evaluated in this report.